 While many people think that chickens want to be in the sun all the time, that is not true!
 Close observation of chickens reveals that they seek out shady areas between 10 AM and 2 PM.

 Making sure chickens have access to their food and water in a shaded environment is critical.
-A common mistake among chicken farmers is leaving their chicken feed and water in the direct sunlight.
+A common mistake among chicken farmers is leaving their chicken feed and water in direct sunlight.

 Mistake #3: Not providing adequate protection from predators.

 Among the animal world, chickens aren't the most fearsome figures.
 In fact, they are quite vulnerable to predators.
+Almost any predator out there would love to eat a chicken, given the chance.

 So, when chicken farmers don't offer adequate protection from predators, they make a massive mistake!

 If your chicken coop is stationary, fencing or netting is an excellent way to keep predators away.
-If it is mobile, a guard dog or goose does a great job of fending off most predators.
+If it is mobile, a guard dog or a fearsome goose does a great job of fending off most predators.

 Still, aerial predators like hawks or owls can cause problems.
 After all, how do you deter a predator from the air?

-Let's be honest: if you're in the business of raising chickens, you will lose some hens.
+Well, the sad truth is: if you're in the business of raising chickens, you will lose some hens.
 Especially if you raise free-range or pasture-raised chickens, some will get nabbed by aerial predators.
 It's how nature works.

 However, if you have an awning, or if you've created a way for your chickens to get shade, you are doing a lot to protect against aerial predation.